k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

   - When you don't intend or need to provide a list of possible values to the LLM, it is recommended to edit the ```userPrompt``` by removing the text that refers to the possible values.
 - ```possibleMTableValues``` is an alternative way to provide the possible property values.
 It allows the values to be retrieved from a project's MTable.
 The ```"possibleMTableValues"``` should be populated using the following format:  ```"<MTable name>.<Column name>"```.
   - For example, ```"possibleMTableValues" : "pii_profiling.name"```
-  - It is recommended for a relatively short list of possible valid values.
+  - This approach is recommended when the list of possible values is relatively short.
   - Either ```possibleValues``` or ```possibleMTableValues``` should be populated in the plugin's definition, but not both.
-The ```userPropmt``` should be updated accordingly.
+The ```userPrompt``` should be updated accordingly.
 - ```sampleSize``` defines a sample size to be used by the LLM.
 By default, it is set to 10.
 If you don't intend to send any sample data to the LLM, set the sample size to 0.
 - ```samplePrompt``` defines a part of the user prompt related to the sample data.
 It is included in the user prompt when the ```sampleSize``` > 0 and if the column is not empty in the data snapshot.
   - The ```${sampleData}``` is the source data retrieved in the Snapshot step and added to the prompt.
 - ```incrementalMode``` defines whether the plugin should be executed for the fields that already have the same property created by the same LLM plugin in a previous Discovery Job execution.
 This parameter is set in order to minimize the number of calls to the LLM.
 It has the following modes:
-  - ```"Keep All"```  - if the plugin has already been executed for this field in a previous Discovery Job execution, don’t invoke the plugin again (even if the field has no LLM-created property).
-The plugin will only be invoked for the new fields.
+  - ```"Keep All"```  - if the plugin has already been executed for this field in a previous Discovery Job execution, don’t invoke the plugin again.
+This applies regardless of whether the previous execution created a property — once a field has been processed, it will not be processed again.
+The plugin will only be invoked for new fields.
   - ```"Keep Existing"``` (default) - if the plugin has already been executed for this field in a previous Discovery Job execution and created a property, don’t invoke it again.
 The plugin will only be invoked for the new fields and for the fields without this property (e.g., "classification").
   - ```"Evaluate All"``` - the plugin will be invoked for all fields.
 - ```llmInterface``` is an optional parameter.
 It allows overriding the default project's LLM AI interface, to be used by the LLM plugin.
 This parameter should include the interface's name.
   - When the ```llmInterface``` parameter is not set in the plugin definition, the plugin will search for an LLM AI interface tagged as 'discovery'.
-If non of the LLM AI interfaces are tagged as 'discovery', an interface with a 'default' tag will be used.
+If none of the LLM AI interfaces are tagged as 'discovery', an interface with a 'default' tag will be used.

 ### Use Case 1: LLM Profiling

 The Catalog includes 2 built-in plugins that perform profiling and classification of the columns using the regular expressions [Data Regex Classifier and Metadata Regex Classifier](02_classification_plugins.md).

 However, these plugins might miss some columns with sensitive data, for various reasons.
-For example, when a column doesn't have a meaningful name and the regular expression cannot be applied on the column's values (e.g., names of people or geographic locations), the regex-driven plugins will not classify such columns.
+For example, when a column doesn't have a meaningful name and the regular expression cannot be applied to the column's values (e.g., names of people or geographic locations), the regex-driven plugins will not classify such columns.

-LLM-based plugins help to improve the classification task by analyzing the column's data, in a context of table and column names.
+LLM-based plugins improve classification by analyzing column data in the context of table and column names.

-This is a product default definition of the LLM Profiling:
+The following is the default product configuration for LLM Profiling:

 ```json
 {